-Apportionment
+Apportionment.
 Support apportionment of congressional districts and elected legislative bodies at all levels of government based substantially on population.

-Redistricting
+Redistricting.
 Support redistricting processes and enforceable standards that promote fair and effective representation at all levels of government with maximum opportunity for public participation.

-Money in Politics (formerly campaign finance)

-Support campaign finance/MIP regulations that enhances political equality for all citizens, ensures transparency, protects representative democracy from distortion by undisclosed contributions and big money, and combats corruption and undue influenced in government.
+Money in Politics. (formerly Campaign Finance) Support campaign finance/MIP regulations that enhance political equality for all citizens, ensure transparency, protect representative democracy from distortion by undisclosed contributions and big money, and combat corruption and undue influence in government.
 Support campaign spending that is restricted but not banned.
-Supports public financing, full disclosure, abolishing SuperPACs, and creating an effective enforcement agency.
+Support public financing, full disclosure, abolishing super PACs, and creating an effective enforcement agency.

-Selection of the President

-Promote the election of the President and Vice-President by direct-popular-vote.
+Selection of the President.
+Promote the election of the President and Vice-President by direct popular vote.
 Support uniform national voting qualifications and procedures for presidential elections.
 Support efforts to provide voters with sufficient information about candidates.

-Voter Representation/Electoral Systems
+Voter Representation/Electoral Systems.
 Support electoral systems at each level of government that encourage participation, are verifiable and auditable, and enhance representation for all voters.